Fergus-OH/lightning-Helmholtz-solver/README.md

 $$f(z) = 0, \quad z \in P$$
  -->

-Concerning the boundary sampling function, $g$, common incident fields that are inbuilt to the solver are the following
+Concerning the boundary sampling function, $g$, common incident fields, which are built into the solver, are the following:

 - propogating plane wave from an incident angle of propogation, $\theta$
 $$g_\theta(z) = -\exp{\left(-i\text{Re}\left\[kze^{-i\theta}\right\]\right)} \quad \theta \in \[0, 2\pi)$$